Yellow-breasted chat: Description

 When considered part of the family Parulidae (New World warblers), the yellow-breasted chat was the largest species of parulid.
 In fact, it can often weigh more than twice as much as other parulid species.

 This species has a total length of 17 to 19.1 cm and a wingspan of 23 to 27 cm.
 Body mass can range from 20.2 to 33.8 g.
 Among standard measurements, the wing chord is 7.1 to 8.4 cm, the elongated tail is 6.9 to 8.6 cm, the relatively long, heavy bill is 1.3 to 1.6 cm, and the tarsus is 2.5 to 3.1 cm.
 These birds have olive upper parts with white bellies and bright-yellow throats and breasts.
-Other signature features of yellow-breasted chats are their large, white eye rings, and blackish legs.
-When seen, this species is unlikely to be mistaken for any other bird.
+Other signature features of yellow-breasted chats are their large, white eye rings and blackish legs.
+Visually, this species is unlikely to be mistaken for any other bird.

 The song is an odd, variable mixture of cackles, clucks, whistles, and hoots.
 Their calls are harsh chaks.
 Unlike most warblers, this species has been known to mimic the calls of other birds.
-Thus, less experienced field birdwatchers sometimes overlook chats after mistaking their song for species such as grey catbirds and brown thrashers, which share similar habitat preferences and skulking habits, though are generally much more abundant.
+Thus, less experienced field birdwatchers sometimes overlook chats after mistaking their song for species such as gray catbirds and brown thrashers, which share similar habitat preferences and skulking habits, though are generally much more abundant.
 During the breeding season, chats are at their most conspicuous, as they usually sing from exposed locations and even fly in the open while gurgling their songs.